 Those at the highest risk for asbestos-related disease include Navy veterans involved in the repair or removal of damaged asbestos materials.
 Shipfitters and pipefitters were often required to saw through asbestos-covered pipes, which released airborne fibers in massive quantities.
 Poor ventilation on these ships worsened the problem, as airborne asbestos was often trapped below deck.

-Navy veterans tasked with maintaining the aircraft carrier’s boilers and engine rooms were also at high risk for exposure.
+Navy veterans tasked with maintaining the carriers' boilers and engine rooms were also at high risk for exposure.
 These workers handled asbestos-containing gaskets and valves and frequently removed damaged asbestos insulation from ships.

 Health risks from asbestos exposure also applied to shipyard workers involved in the construction of Navy vessels.
 Navy veterans and civilians who worked in shipyards from the 1930s through the 1990s may have been exposed to asbestos, as the material was widely used in shipbuilding and construction during that time.

-Although numerous challenges made the Navy question the feasibility of employing aircraft at sea, Curtiss’s prediction later proved true.
-On November 14, 1910, civilian pilot Eugene Ely achieved the first successful take off from a warship, the cruiser USS Birmingham, and completed the first ship landing on USS Pennsylvania two months later.
+Although numerous challenges made the Navy question the feasibility of employing aircraft at sea, Curtiss’s prediction proved true.
+On November 14, 1910, civilian pilot Eugene Ely achieved the first successful takeoff from a warship, the cruiser USS Birmingham, and completed the first ship landing on USS Pennsylvania two months later.

-The U.S. Navy equipped at least three ships to launch aircraft during World War I, but a lack of encouragement and finances prevented Navy aircraft from playing an influential role at sea.
-By the war’s end, despite dramatic improvements to aircraft design, the U.S. Navy had no ships specifically intended to carry aircraft.
+The Navy equipped at least three ships to launch aircraft during World War I, but a lack of encouragement and finances prevented the aircraft from playing an influential role at sea.
+By the war’s end, despite dramatic improvements to aircraft design, the Navy had no ships specifically intended to carry aircraft.

 This changed after the war, however, when the Navy’s General Board approached Congress with concrete recommendations to promote the development of aircraft carriers.
 In 1922, Congress allotted a small amount of money to convert the cargo ship USS Jupiter to USS Langley, the Navy’s first official aircraft carrier.

-Five years after USS Langley was commissioned, the Navy converted a partially-built battle cruiser into its second aircraft carrier, USS Lexington.
-But it wasn’t until 1931 that the Navy started construction on USS Ranger, the first ship purposely built to serve as an aircraft carrier.
+Five years after USS Langley was commissioned, the Navy converted a partially built battle cruiser into its second aircraft carrier, USS Lexington.
+But it wasn’t until 1931 that the Navy started construction on USS Ranger, the first ship specifically built to serve as an aircraft carrier.

-Two additional carriers were launched by 1938, when global tensions preceding World War II prompted the U.S. Navy to increase significantly its number of naval aircraft.
+Two additional carriers were launched by 1938, when global tensions preceding World War II prompted the U.S. to increase significantly its number of naval aircraft.
 The looming war also accelerated the Navy’s engagement in a series of large-scale mock battles, known as fleet problems, from 1923 to 1940.
-These war games advanced naval aviation, refined aircraft carrier operations and confirmed the tactical advantages of adding aircraft carriers to the naval fleet.
+These war games advanced naval aviation, refined aircraft carrier operations and confirmed the tactical advantages of adding these ships to the naval fleet.